gunthercox/ChatterBot/docs/preprocessors.rst

 that a chat bot receives before the statement gets processed by the logic adaper.

 Here is an example of how to set preprocessors.
-The :code:`preprocessors` parameter should be a list strings of the import paths to your preprocessors.
+The :code:`preprocessors` parameter should be a list of strings of the import paths to your preprocessors.

 .. code-block:: python